rezhaque35/wifi-location-data-pipeline/wifi-positioning-service/documents/wifi-positioning-implementation-context.md

      "BillingMode": "PAY_PER_REQUEST"
    }
    ```
+10. **DynamoDB Repository Requirements**:
+    - The repository must properly handle DynamoDB throughput limits and distinguish between "key not found" and "key not processed due to throughput limits"
+    - Only retry keys that DynamoDB explicitly returns as "unprocessed" due to throttling, not keys that don't exist in the database
+    - Implement efficient retry logic that accumulates results across retries and only retries unprocessed keys
+    - Use AWS SDK's built-in retry configuration with exponential backoff for transient exceptions
+    - Throw a custom `DynamoDBThrottlingException` with detailed information about failed keys when throughput limits are persistently hit
+    - Implement detailed logging only during error cases, with info logs showing number of keys found and total processing time
+    - Use functional programming style for better readability and maintainability
+    - Apply performance optimizations to minimize RCU consumption and improve response times
-10. Data stored in the `wifi_access_points` table is in the following format:
+11. Data stored in the `wifi_access_points` table is in the following format:
     ```json
     {
       "mac_addr": {"S": "00:11:22:33:44:01"},